sasquatch678/A-Painted-World/README.md

 ### Resolution :warning: **IMPORTANT**: YOUR GAME WILL NOT WORK UNLESS YOU DO THIS :warning:

 In the directory you installed the list to, open profiles/A Painted World/Oblivion.ini and ensure that iSize H and iSize W match your screen resolution.
-If they don't, change them so that they do and save your changes.
+If they don't, change them so that they do and make sure to save your changes.

 ### Reshade (Optional)